direqt/direqt-sdk-node/samples/openai/README.md

    - Visit Direqt's website and log in using your credentials: https://console.direqt.io/login
    - Click on "Add ChatBot".
    - Proceed with the necessary steps to configure your chatbot.
    - Go to the Webhook section and insert your ngrok URL in the designated "Webhook URL" field.
-Save the changes.
-   - To locate your Access Token and Signing Secret, revisit the same page within the "Webhook" section.
-The keys should be displayed below the location where you entered your ngrok URL, within the credentials section.
+   - The Access Token and Signing Secret should be displayed below the location where you entered your ngrok URL, within the credentials section.

    ## Back on you development machine:
    - Paste your Direqt keys into your  ```.env``` file.
-For reference see the .env.sample on how the naming conventions should look.
    - Run your code: ``` $ npm run start ```
    - NOTE: In order for your ngrok http 3000 url to keep working, you must have ngrok running in a separate terminal as ```npm run start``` runs in the background.

    ## Back on your Direqt Console
    You should see your OpenAI Chatbot live and ready to go!
 Congratulations!
 You have successfully integrated OpenAI with Direqt's console.

-   ## Usage :
-   Inside this repository, you will find code that simplifies the process of creating a fully functional chatbot.
-Customize the ```chatResponse``` constant to suit your requirements.
-Here are some examples of customizations you can make:
-   - Instruct the chatbot to respond in a specific tone or style.
-   - Define a specific phrase for the chatbot to always respond with.
-   - Specify a particular emoji for the chatbot's responses.

-   ## Limitations
-   It is important to note that this chatbot example has limitations such as: it does not hold a conversation history, GPT-3.5-turbo has a maximum token limit of 4096 tokens.
-This includes both input and output tokens.
-If the conversation exceeds this limit, you will need to truncate or reduce the text to fit within the token constraint.
-It's important to keep track of the token count, as exceeding the limit may result in incomplete responses or additional charges for extra tokens.

    Copyright (c) 2023 Direqt Inc.